This course is a full-time given between weeks 35-02

 Coates, Jennifer, Women, Men and Language, 3rd ed, Routledge, 2016.
 (Older editions are also fine).

-Mitchell, Rosamond, Myles, Florence and Marsden, Emma, Second Language Learning Theories, 3rd edition, Routledge, 2013.
-Available as an ebook from the University of Gävle library.
+Mitchell, Rosamond, Myles, Florence and Marsden, Emma, Second Language Learning Theories, 4th edition, Routledge, 2019.

-Gass, Susan M. and Selinker, Larry, Second Language Acquisition, an Introductory Course, 3rd edition, Routledge, 2008.
-Available as an ebook from the University of Gävle library.
+Gass, Susan M., Behney, Jennifer, Plonsky, Larry, Second Language Acquisition, an Introductory Course, 5th edition, Routledge, 2020.

 The Literature module serves as an introduction to some of the most influential developments in critical thinking.
 Peter Barry’s Beginning Theory: An Introduction to Literary and Cultural Theory, Fourth Edition (2017) (older editions are also fine) provides helpful starting points regarding the current breadth and complexity of literary and cultural studies.
 We will read five novels from a cultural and theoretical perspective.
 These texts are: